spinningarrow/blog.sahil.me/_posts/2018-03-24-shell-scripting-in-clojurescript-with-planck.md

 ---
 layout: post
-date: 2018-03-28T10:38:45+0800
+date: 2018-03-24T10:38:45+0800
-title: Shell Scripting in ClojureScript using Planck
+title: Shell Scripting in ClojureScript with Planck
 category: computing
 ---

-I've been doing a fair bit of shell-scripting recently, mostly data munging for some of my [side][vinylwhere] [projects][twsg-clinics].
-While I quite enjoy working with command line tools, dealing with structured data (JSON) isn't too pleasant.  [jq][] is nice but it defines its own DSL, which I've never found very intuitive except for simple tasks.
+I've been doing a fair bit of shell-scripting recently, mostly of the data munging variety for some of my [side][vinylwhere] [projects][twsg-clinics].
+I quite enjoy working with command line tools, but dealing with structured data (JSON) isn't too pleasant. [jq][] is nice but it defines a DSL that I've never found intuitive except for simple tasks.

-In looking for a chance do use more Clojure for Real Stuff &trade;, I thought why not try it out for those shell scripts?
-Clojure, has a fantastic standard library of functions for data transformation so I recently began to look at using Clojure for writing those scripts.
-The startup time for Clojure is notoriously prohibitive (I’m trying to replace shell scripts after all), but I had some fun playing around with the Planck REPL, and decided to take that for a spin.
-Turns out that it’s actually has really good support for writing shell scripts I've been so happy with it that I've started converting some more gnarly scripts to use Planck + ClojureScript.
+In looking for opportunities to use Clojure for Real Stuff&trade;, I thought -- why not try it out for those shell scripts?
+It has a fantastic standard library specifically for transforming data.
+The only downside is the interpreter's notoriously prohibitive startup time (I’m trying to replace shell scripts after all).
+I've also been playing with [Planck][] (a ClojureScript REPL), which I found super snappy in comparison, so I decided to give that a shot.

-Here are some of the useful tools Planck provides for dealing with some of the tasks I commonly use shell scripts for:
+As it turns out, Planck has great support for shell scripting.
+I've been so happy with it that I thought I'd share some of the features that make it really useful.
+Here goes:

 #### Invoking external shell commands with sh